 How Drug Abuse Has Changed in the Last 10 Years

-Home | How Drug Abuse Has Changed in the Last 10 Years
+History of Drug Abuse, How Drug Abuse Has Changed in the Last 10 Years, How Drug Addiction Has Changed in 10 Years

 While timelines aren’t always cut and dry, substance use disorder (SUD) and addiction treatment and prevention have evolved in both devastating and hopeful ways this past decade.
 In the past ten years, there have been two overarching trends: drug-related deaths and overdoses have risen in the United States, and so have the efforts to intervene in addiction, especially among youth and via media campaigns.